cracker1000/The-Powder-Toy/README.md

-The Powder Toy - March 2024
+The Powder Toy - Cracker1000's Mod 2024
 ==========================

-Get the latest version [from the Powder Toy website](https://powdertoy.co.uk/Download.html).
+Get the latest version [from the Powder Toy website](https://powdertoy.co.uk/Discussions/Thread/View.html?Thread=23279).

 To use online features such as saving, you need to [register an account](https://powdertoy.co.uk/Register.html).
 You can also visit [the official TPT forum](https://powdertoy.co.uk/Discussions/Categories/Index.html).